MEng (Hons) Aerospace Engineering

 The approach I take to ensure I have a productive week involves mapping out the activities for the week on Sunday evening.
-These activities include attending lectures and equivalent tutorials and lab sessions, revising and working on assignments, meetings with academic and non-academic members of staff, extracurricular activities and part-time work.
+These activities include attending lectures and equivalent tutorials and lab sessions, revising and working on assignments, meetings with academic and non-academic members of staff, extracurricular activities, and part-time work.

 I spend the weekend doing any extra bit of work I may have from the week.
 I also make sure to get enough rest.

-I appreciate that different students have different methods of staying on top of their uni work, and your typical week or day may be different from mine, having a schedule makes it easier to excel at university.
+I appreciate that different students have different methods of staying on top of their university work, and your typical week or day may be different from mine, having a schedule makes it easier to excel at university.